utkarshpant/vector-db-handroll/README.md

 - Space Complexity: O(n * d)
 - Chosen for relatively improved performance on larger datasets

+### Other algorithms considered

+## k-D Trees
+- I considered k-D trees but decided not to implement them due to the fact that the high dimensionality of our embeddings would cause degraded search and building performance.
+Ball Trees seemed like a slightly better choice owing to their "radius-based" assignment of tree nodes.
+- I also considered HNSW indexes, but due to the complexity and limited time for implementation, decided against them for the time being.

 ## Concurrency & Data Races
 - Custom `ReadWriteLock` ensures safe data access/mutations.